-Outlook for the 2023 financial year with regard to remuneration
+Outlook for the 2024 financial year with regard to remuneration

-From a systemic viewpoint, there are no changes in the pipeline with regard to remuneration for the Executive Board or Supervisory Board for the 2023 financial year.
-Given the geopolitical tensions that continue to shape the current situation, the impact of high inflation and economic sanctions, the 2023 financial year looks set to be a highly challenging one.
-In the Container segment, dwell times are starting to level off.
-This is likely to result in a significant decrease in storage fees within the segment.
+From a systemic viewpoint, there are no changes in the pipeline with regard to remuneration for the Executive Board or Supervisory Board for the 2024 financial year.
+Given the geopolitical tensions that continue to shape the current situation, the sluggish economy and the continued impact of high inflation and economic sanctions, the 2024 financial year looks set to remain challenging.